PNC Park

 You may have noticed the people watching from a covered area below the outfield seats in right field; this is standing room and handicapped space and you can hang out there if you want.

 If you’re there, check out “Baseball Joe” Vogel, the world’s #1 Pirates fan, who’s been to over 2,500 games.
-I find Baseball Joe and hang out with him whenever I visit Pittsburgh…he’s great.
+I find Baseball Joe and hang out with him whenever I visit Pittsburgh.
+He’s great.

 You can also watch from anywhere in the left field rotunda, which is a popular spot for standing room fans; they know they may get on TV there.